copsTvFan/cops-episode-guide/guide.md

   suspicious vehicle he spotted in an area known for drug activity.
 The driver, who has a long history of drug related crimes, is arrested when an officer finds 30 crack rocks in his vehicle.
-- Palm Beach County -- Sheriff's Office -- Deputy James Evans pulls over a vehicle he spotted driving erratically in traffic.
+- Palm Beach County, FL Sheriff's Office -- Deputy James Evans pulls over a vehicle he spotted driving erratically in traffic.
 Deputy Evans questions the nervous female driver who claims that she has no driver license or any form of identification.
 During the course of the investigation, the woman admits